Skip to content

 A value is not available, often in lookup functions like VLOOKUP.

-This is frequnly not an error in your spreadsheetlogic.
+This is frequently not an error in your spreadsheet logic.

 You can produce a prettier answer using the IFNA formula: